 The fill level is measured at regular intervals and transmitted to the internet via a radio interface.
-The measurement and transmission frequency can be parameterized via a Bluetooth interface and by using an app for mobile end devices.
+The measurement and transmission interval can be parameterized via a Bluetooth interface and by using an app for mobile end devices.
+It is also possible to access the device remotely via the radio interface.
+This allows you to query or change parameter values.